Change of Schedule (Add/Drop)

 Below are policies related to adding a class, dropping a class, section changes, and exceptions.
 Refer to the Procedures for Adding and Dropping Classes for more information on how to add or drop a class, or withdraw from the University (drop all classes).

-Classes may be added prior to the beginning of the semester and during the Change of Schedule Period (first five days of fall or spring semesters; first two days of summer session).
+Classes may be added prior to the beginning of the semester and during the Change of Schedule Period (from the first day of classes through the end of the 100%refund period).
 Classes which have not yet begun (e.g., second block courses, short courses, independent study, etc.) may be added after the Change of Schedule Period has ended.

 Dropping all classes is considered a “withdrawal from the University.”
 Refer to Procedures for Adding and Dropping Classes for more information.

 Classes dropped prior to the end of the Change of Schedule period will not appear on the transcript.
 Classes may be dropped with a “W” grade from the end of the Change of Schedule period until four weeks prior to the last day of full semester classes, after which time students may not drop.
-For all classes with a different duration than a full semester, this deadline shall be set at the three-fourths mark of that class.
-A “W” grade indicates the student withdrew from course without academic penalty.
+For all classes with a different duration than a full semester, the relevant deadlines can be found in the Drop and Refund page.
+A “W” grade indicates the student withdrew from the course without academic penalty.

 Students who plan to drop a class in which academic dishonesty has alleged to have occurred should first refer to the Academic Integrity Policies and Procedures.

-Students are expected to complete the courses for which they register.
-Failure to properly drop from classes will result in the assignment of F grades for those classes, as well as a continued financial obligation for any unpaid tuition charges for those classes.
+Students are expected to complete all registered courses.
+Failure to properly drop classes will result in the assignment of F grades for those classes, as well as a continued financial obligation for any unpaid tuition charges for those classes.
 For more information, see the “Exceptions to the Required Student Fees Refund Policy” section of the fee resolution.

-Exceptions to allow a drop after the stated deadline to drop a class are issued to students who have an overwhelming, unforeseen circumstance which significantly interferes with their ability to meet their academic commitments (e.g., personal medical condition, catastrophic loss).
-In order to be considered for a request for an exception to the drop date, the student must provide appropriate documentation as early as possible but no later than the last day of full semester classes as specified on the academic calendar.
+Exceptions to allow a drop after the stated deadline to drop a class are issued to students who have an overwhelming, unforeseen circumstance (e.g., personal medical condition, catastrophic loss) which significantly interferes with the ability to meet the academic commitments of the class or circumstances that interfere with the ability to drop the class before the deadline.
+In order to be considered for a request for an exception to the drop date, the student must provide appropriate documentation as early as possible but no later than the last day of the class the student is requesting to drop.

 Examples of acceptable documentation regarding personal illness include: